Ameliatussholichah/Ameliatussholichah.github.io/content/authors/admin/_index.md

     summary: |2-
       Explanation:
       I once worked as a waiter in an Indonesian Restaurant.
-  - position: Waitress at the juice shop
+  - position: Waitres at the juice shop
     company_name: Kedai Lezzato
     company_url: ""
     company_logo: ""